"Our Coffee will warm you...our Love will warm your heart!" ™

 Start With Freshly Roasted Coffee

 The aroma of fresh coffee is intoxicating and its beverage is tantalizing to the palate, while old coffee beans lack aroma and taste.
 Your coffee should be stored in a cool, dry, and dark place in an airtight container the ideal type is glass.
-Refrigerating or freezing is not necessary, but if you do refrigerate your coffee, make sure the container does not breathe as coffee will absorb whatever odors exist in your refrigerator.

-Storing coffee in the whole bean is the best method, as it exposes less surface area of the coffee to oxygen than ground coffee.
 Never store your coffee in the refrigerator.
 Coffee will absorb flavors and aromas from other food products in your refrigerator.
-Freezing coffee can also have a damaging effect, this practice unless you will not use-up your supply of coffee for a prolonged period of time (two weeks or more).
-Coffee should be stored in a clean, dry, airtight container, in a cool, dark place.
+Freezing coffee can also have a damaging effect, and it is not recommended unless you will not use-up your supply of coffee for a prolonged period of time.
+Coffee should be stored in a clean, dry, airtight container, in a cool, dark place…and avoid extreme temperatures either way.

 Match The Grind Of The Coffee To The Type Of Brewer